Vivid-IOV-Labs/web-monetization-video-ads/README.md

 ```
 - `webMonetizationFaker.js` this is the module that mocks web monetization api.

-- `webMonetizationHelper.js` some helper functions to start/stop monetization, retrieve the current payment pointer in the metatag and observe its mutations.
+- `webMonetizationHelper.js` helper functions to start/stop monetization, retrieve the current payment pointer in the metatag and observe its mutations.

 #### VideoAdvertizer

-It  inizializes and plays the video ads and also exposes `stopAds` method for stopping them when needed.
+It  initializes and plays the video ads and also exposes `stopAds` method for stopping them when needed.
 ```
 import { initVideoAdvertizer } from "web-monetization-video-ads";